 Alumni Career Support

 - Princeton’s MFIN program has long been known for almost 100 percent career placement, but that support does not end at graduation.
-MFIN alumni stay in touch with the Director of Corporate Relations and Career Services staff whom often connect them with fellow alumni, corporate affiliates and recruiters in periods of career transition.
+MFIN alumni stay in touch with the Manager of Career Development, Alumni Relations and Corporate Development and Career Services staff whom often connect them with fellow alumni, corporate affiliates and recruiters in periods of career transition.

 Teaching & Speaking